-- 1- To understand filovirus short-term and long-term immune responses to natural infection and vaccination.
-This knowledge would allow immunobridging of future filovirus vaccines, improved clinical trial design and better understanding of correlates of protection. - 2- To establish a platform trial design for vaccines against Marburg and Sudan virus - 3- To setup a WHO-coordinated consortium including regulators, developers and members of academia to accelerate the development of filovirus vaccines.
-Such future vaccines need to be deployable (outbreak-ready) as well as preventive.
-Multivalent filovirus vaccines would be preferred. - 4- In order to achieve (3), different vaccine platforms need to be tested that incorporate different targets with the goal of developing multivalent vaccines. - 5- To compile data on the duration of protective immunity after vaccination with ERVEBO® and identify the correlates of protection involved to facilitate faster evaluation of promising vaccine candidates against other filoviruses. - 6- Engage funding agencies to promote vaccine development and assay standardization.
+- 1- To establish a platform trial design for vaccines against Marburg and Sudan virus - 2- To setup a WHO-coordinated consortium including regulators, developers and members of academia to accelerate the development of filovirus vaccines - 3- To foster the exploration of different vaccine platforms that incorporate different targets with the goal of developing multivalent vaccines. - 4- To compile data on the duration of protective immunity after vaccination with ERVEBO® and identify the correlates of protection involved to facilitate faster evaluation of promising vaccine candidates against other filoviruses. - 5- To promote the development of broad-spectrum filovirus vaccines.